Though he's the face of the organization, there's so much more to the Medellín Cartel than just Pablo Escobar.

 The Rise Of The Medellin Cartel

 The Medellin Cartel’s most famous member is probably Pablo Escobar.
 Known as the “King of Cocaine,” Escobar was also the wealthiest criminal in history, at one point raking in $2.1 billion in personal income in one year.
 He was so rich he even had his own zoo, complete with hippos.
-By the time he died, Escobar was worth a known $30 billion, though he most likely had hidden assets that totaled more.
+By the time of Pablo Escobar’s death, he was worth a known $30 billion, though he most likely had hidden assets that totaled more.

 While the world knew him as a vicious, dangerous criminal, the residents of Medellin, Colombia thought of him as a successful and generous businessman.
 Within the local cities, he had made a name for himself as a generous donor to the slums of Medellin, particularly the children of the poor.